dotnet/dotnet-docker/.github/ISSUE_TEMPLATE/releases/dotnet-release.md

 1. - [ ] Merge PR
 1. - [ ] Confirm CI build is automatically run for [dotnet-docker-nightly pipeline](https://dev.azure.com/dnceng/internal/_build?definitionId=359) (internal MSFT link)
 1. - [ ] Confirm successful pipeline run
+1. - [ ] If the release contains a preview, update the `channel` variable in the [dotnet-docker-update-dependencies pipeline](https://dev.azure.com/dnceng/internal/_apps/hub/ms.vss-build-web.ci-designer-hub?pipelineId=470) to point to the next release.
+You can see available channels and builds in [BarViz](https://maestro-prod.westus2.cloudapp.azure.com/).
+If there are no builds available for the next preview yet, drop the preview designation (e.g. `8.0.1xx`).
+When branding happens and dotnet/installer branches, then this variable will need to be updated again.